 Powers

-Powers describe a character's extraordinary genetic traits, supernatural forces, magic, biological mutations, augmentations, or special moves.
+Powers describe a character's extraordinary genetic traits, supernatural forces, magic, biological mutations, and technological augmentations.

 Powers are an inherent part of most tabletop roleplaying settings and adventures.
 Groups should discuss what kinds of powers are available within the campaign setting and type of story before character creation.